ianallannz/vote/blog/on-council-waste.md

 &nbsp;

-There will be inefficiencies in the way the work is procured and managed by large third parties.
-Here, I would like to see increased in-house technical expertise and authority to reduce our reliance on outside consultants.
+There will be inefficiencies in the way the work is procured and managed by large consultancies.
+Here, I would like to see increased in-house technical expertise and authority.

 #### "The cost of compliance and consenting!"